 La Renaissance Pâtisserie is a pâtisserie and café which serves some amazing french pastries, cakes, and coffee for an indulgent breakfast in Sydney.
 The pâtisserie has a covered, botanical courtyard where you can enjoy artisanal pastries in peace.

 They serve Zulu, which is a milk and dark chocolate mousse cake with a chocolate ganache centre and an almond base.
 What’s more, they serve a lemon tart, a fruit tart, chocolate éclairs, cheesecake, crème brûlée, mille feuilles and a coffee éclair.

 They also serve baguettes, pies and savoury croissants which are perfect brunch options.
 This patisseries always has a fresh selection of morning pastries for you, from croissants and pain au chocolat, to pistachio swirls and almond croissants.

 Kurumac is a small, Japanese café serving comforting breakfast and lunch dishes.
 They serve dishes such as cod roe omelette, and Japanese-style toast with seaweed butter.
 It’s the perfect place to go if you’re craving something more flavoursome dishes, as well as strong, robust coffee.

 They also have dashi scrambled eggs on toast, onigiri with tonjiru pork and vegetable soup, grilled salmon congee, and mixed vegetable tempura with green tea soba.
 The café is modern, light and trendy, with lots of indoor seating, and a cosy vibe.

-Playfair Café is a vibrant café in the centre of Sydney.
+This is a vibrant café in the centre of Sydney.
 It is small and unassuming, with outdoor covered seating available.
-They are well known for their breakfasts, and are praised for their menu.
+However, the team at Playfair Cafe are well known for their breakfasts, and are praised for their menu.
 Amongst their most popular dishes is their ‘big brekky’ including eggs, toast, bacon, tomato, and mushrooms.

 Apart from this, they have eggs Benedict, bruschetta, salmon and eggs, corn fritters with bacon and avocado and soft brioche French toast with poached pear, berries, ice cream and mascarpone.

 They also have their classic breakfast rolls and wraps, along with their avocado, feta and lemon toast.